|Oracle® Database 2 Day + Data Warehousing Guide

 WHERE clause) that the database appends to the user's SQL statement, thus transparently and dynamically modifying the user's data access.

 Oracle Label Security, a security option for Oracle Database, extends the Virtual Private Database (VPD) to enforce label-based access control.
-Oracle Label Security is a complete, VPD-enabled application that augments VPD with labeled data management.
-Oracle Label Security increases the ease of deploying secure data warehouses and provides row-level security out-of-the-box.
+Oracle Label Security is a complete, VPD-enabled application, augmenting VPD with labeled data management.
+It increases the ease of deploying secure data warehouses and provides row-level security out-of-the-box.

 Oracle Label Security mediates access to rows in database tables based on a label contained in the row, a label associated with each database session, and Oracle Label Security privileges assigned to the session.
 It provides access mediation on an application table after a user has been granted the standard database system and object privileges.
 For example, suppose a user has